Edit the content of your widget

 Give a name to your font family.

 You can also indicate its source.
 This field is optional if the font is used on your site.
-However, if you don’t fill it, you will not be able to see the result on the widget editor.
+However, if you don’t fill it, you will not be able to see the result on the Widget Studio.
 You will have to add this widget in a campaign and simulate it.
 In this case, the Font weight field must also be filled in.

 Then click on Apply to validate the addition.
 Once the font is added, you will find it in the Font family dropdown list.